Slavery in international law: International law protections

-Protection from slavery is reiterated in the Slavery Convention.
+Protection from slavery is reiterated in the 1926 Slavery Convention.
 This is affected by the Optional Protocol to the Abolition of Slavery and the International Covenant on Civil and Political Rights (ICCPR).
 The ICCPR, governed by the Human Rights Committee, is responsible for internationally monitoring present conditions of slavery.

 Historical abolition of slavery

 Abolitionism has its roots in the 1807 Abolition of Slavery Act of Great Britain.
 Many academics in the field perceive this as the beginning of the end of the traditional form of slavery: chattel slavery.
 In the 19th century, Britain controlled the majority of the world through its colonies.
 Consequently, in passing this law to abolish slavery, the British Parliament abolished slavery in the vast majority of its colonies.

 Customarily, freedoms from slavery can also be found prior to the 19th century under the phrase "freedom from oppression and tyranny."
-Because slavery is a condition of complete and total submission of one person to another, often with the exertion of force or power of the owner over the submissive, the phrase "freedom from oppression and tyranny" accurately encompasses the right to freedom from slavery.
+Because slavery is a condition of complete submission of one person to another, often with the exertion of force or power of the owner over the submissive, the phrase "freedom from oppression and tyranny" accurately encompasses the right to freedom from slavery.

 The United States Declaration of Independence, the French Declaration of the Rights of Man and of the Citizen, the African Charter of Human Rights, and the Constitution of South Africa all present the idea that human beings should be free from tyranny and oppression.
 Although slavery continued to persist in some countries after these documents were written – namely, the United States, in which slavery continued until the adoption of the Thirteenth Amendment in 1865 – the underlying norm of this right is present.
 Through customary practice and the abolition of slavery, the international community has adopted the right of each person to be free from slavery.

+The first international attempt to address the abolition of slavery was the World Anti-Slavery Convention, organised by the British and Foreign Anti-Slavery Society at Exeter Hall in London, on 12–23 June 1840.
+This was however an attempt made by NGOs, not by state and governments.
+In the late 19th century, the issue was addressed on an international level by states and governments.
+The Brussels Anti-Slavery Conference 1889–90 addressed slavery on a semi-global level via the representatives of the colonial powers.
+It had concluded with the Brussels Conference Act of 1890.
+The 1890 Act was revised by the Convention of Saint-Germain-en-Laye 1919.